 The difference between these two movements is the way in which the watch is wound.
 Manual-winding watches must be wound every day by hand using the crown, whereas self-winding watches are wound by an internal rotor which responds to wrist movements.

-2, What are the precision tolerances of our mechanical watches?
+2, What is the precision tolerances of mechanical watches?

 The accuracy of the watch depends on the movement and individual habits of the wearer.
 The majority of mechanical watches (excluding certified chronometers) have average precision tolerances of between -10/+30 seconds per day. the mechanical movement's average precision must be between -4/+6 seconds per day.

-3,What are the precision tolerances of our quartz watches?
+3,What is the precision tolerances of quartz watches?

 The precision tolerance of quartz watches is around -0.5 to +0.7 seconds per day (excluding certified quartz chronometers).
 Exposure to significant variations in temperature can have a slight effect on quartz movements.